 - Salt and black pepper

-I like to make this salad up before I start the rest of the meal, waiting only to add the avocado at the end.
+I like to mix this salad before I start the rest of the meal, waiting only to add the avocado at the end.
 It does great just hangin’ out in the fridge for a few hours.

 This salad goes perfectly with all your grilled summer delights!